Skip to main content

 CSS Frameworks

 CSS Frameworks supported in LiveCodes (e.g. Tailwind CSS, UnoCSS, WindiCSS) can detect class names added in Vue SFCs.
-Make sure that the required utility is enabled (from style editor menu or in processors property of configuration object) and that required directives are added to the style editor.
+Make sure that the required utility is enabled (from style editor menu or in processors property of configuration object).

 See example below.